tuananohut/CustomEngine/README.md

 # CustomEngine

 I am learning how to make a render engine to understand:
-- application of computer graphics theories
+- theory of computer graphics
 - implementation of rendering techniques
 - shader programming